kaiaai/LDS/README.md

 - for Neato XV11 use [this board](https://github.com/makerspet/pcb/tree/main/neato_delta_adapter)
 - for 3irobotix Delta-2A, -2B, -2C PRO, -2D, -2G use [this board](https://github.com/makerspet/pcb/tree/main/neato_delta_adapter)

+## Performance Notes
+- currently Delta-2A, -2B, -2G exhibit mysterioius fixed pattern noise
+  - I'm sure it can be fixed, but so far I haven't heard back from 3irobotix support.

 ## Release notes

 ## v0.5.3 - in debug